toshipiazza/dropwizard-auth-ms-ad/README.md

 You should consult your IT administrator before you bury her carefully size AD cluster with new auth requests.
 You *SHOULD* cache your interactions with ActiveDirectory; DropWizard provides CachingAuthenticator to help you with this (see sample-service).

+Please also note that version 0.2.x of dropwizard-auth-ms-md is compatible with dropwizard 0.7 and 0.8.
+The 0.3.x version is compatible with dropwizard 0.9.x.

 ## Maven (etc.) [ ![Download](https://api.bintray.com/packages/commercehub-oss/main/dropwizard-auth-active-directory/images/download.png) ](https://bintray.com/commercehub-oss/main/dropwizard-auth-active-directory/_latestVersion)

 *NOTE*: When I used this I had to override the version of javassist to 3.20.0-GA in order to make this Java 8 compatible.